Bohemian Paradise – 4 nights

-This route features the following characteristics and interests: Villages and farms, Woods, History
+This route features the following characteristics and interests: Villages and farms, Woods, Drive to route, History

 Extra nights in Prague to explore this fascinating city.
 Do also consider an extra night in Jicin, the 'gateway to the Bohemian Paradise' and discover the home town of Albrecht of Valdštejn...

 Using shortening options: 11-18 km per day, 3½-5½hrs

 Generally walking on well-signed paths, with good maps and simple route directions.
 Short, steep sections in rock labyrinths.
 The CUSs (below) is higher than easy-medium, but easy navigation brings it down a grade.
 Highest point on route: 550m.

 Average cumulative uphill stretches (CUSs) 482m per day (300m-600m), or 380m (100m-600m) using shortening options.